nparsley/repository-2/README.md

 # OVERVIEW

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Yelp clone that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.

 # HOME PAGE

-* Home page will show the list of places that have been added by users
+* Nomster - Home/landing page will show the list of places that have been added by users.
+* Each listed place will include the name, address, and description of the place added by the user
+* The most recent (if any) comment will be shown under the place

 # PLACES

-* Clicking on a place that is listed will direct user to a page showing the location, photos, comments, and description of place
+* Each name of a place is a link that will direct the user to a page showing the location, photos, comments, and description of place

 # USERS